DMeechan/full-stack-flatfair/README.md

 I figured that this project would be a great opportunity to learn serverless (which it sure has been), but it ended up slowing me down much more than expected.

 The toughest part of this project has certainly been using Apollo lambda server together with Netlify and Nuxt.js.
-With all three cutting-edge technologies combined, there were a few difficulties: error messages are often lackluster (and sometimes non-existent), tools for debugging don't really seem to exist, there isn't a great deal of documentation & examples online.
+With all three cutting-edge technologies combined, there were a few difficulties: error messages are often lackluster (and sometimes non-existent), tools for debugging don't really seem to exist, and there aren't a great deal of documentation & examples online.

 So why choose them in the first place?
-Recently I've been programming almost exclusively in Elixir, so why come back to JavaScript for this project?
+Recently I've been programming almost exclusively in Elixir ([why Elixir?](https://medium.com/margobank/why-elixir-546427542c)), so why come back to JavaScript for this project?

-To **learn** serverless and **to keep pushing myself outside of my comfort zone**.
-Working with cutting-edge tooling can sometimes feel like running up an infinite mountain, but it can also be a great way to keep yourself pushing in the direction of growth.
+To **learn serverless** and **to keep pushing myself outside of my comfort zone**.
+Working with modern tooling can sometimes feel like running up an infinite mountain, but it can also be a great way to keep yourself pushing in the direction of growth.

 Unfortunately, though, this came at the cost of stress and time.
-The greatest challenge was one of the libraries (I'm looking at you, Apollo Server Lambda) being *very* picky about tiny details but often the error messages and stack trace gave zero guidance on the source of the problem.
-This lead to losing a couple hours just trying to debug *tiny* issues because they were near-impossible to track down with Apollo.
+The greatest challenge was one of the libraries (*I'm looking at you, Apollo Server Lambda*) being *very* picky with tiny details and then giving zero guidance on the source of the problem (the error messages and stack trace were typically not helpful).
+This lead to me losing a couple hours just trying to debug *tiny* issues because they were near-impossible to track down with Apollo.
 As a result, this project ultimately took me longer to build than the 5 hours that I'd originally allocated.
-It's difficult to know exactly how many hours because the last few days have been incredibly hectic with constant task-switching necessary, but nonetheless I'm pretty sure that it was over 5 hours.
+Unfortunately, it's pretty difficult to know exactly how many hours because the last few days have been pretty hectic.

 However, looking beyond the scope of just this project, I've now got a much stronger understanding on the benefits and drawbacks of serverless & GraphQL (as a developer) and a healthy dose of perspective.

+It would have been simpler to use vanilla Vue.js and serve a simple REST API from Express & Node... but then I wouldn't have learnt anything new from this exercise.